Section-A (1 mark each)

 - Overcome the hardships of life.

-Q.16. (a) Write the desirable characters a farmer looks for in his sugarcane crop.
+Q.16. (a) Write the desirable characteristics a farmer looks for in his sugarcane crop.

 (b) How did plant breeding techniques help north Indian farmers to develop cane with desired characteristics?